 - Jim Stening, Committee Chair

-The Committee must hold meetings at least six times a year.
+The Committee must hold meetings at least four times a year.

-In accordance with its Terms of Reference, the Human Resources Committee has responsibility for:
+In accordance with its charter, the Human Resources Committee has responsibility for:

-- the appropriateness of any new or amended human resources policy
+- the appropriateness of any new or amended human resources related key policies

-- the Employment Terms and Conditions as they relate to matters of policy or an issue of significance
+- the employment terms and conditions as they relate to matters of policy or an issue of significance (individual employee contract of employment)

 - compliance with relevant legislation relating to human resources